 I’ve called mold the silent destroyer.
 If you see it then it’s already been circulating around your home.
 Mold can have devastating effects on your respiratory system and overall health.
 You need to make your house an inhospitable environment for mold.
 Mold grows well in wet, warm environments so keep your house dry.
 Clean up any flooding, excess water, and keep humidity below 50%.
 If you find mold be sure that it is properly remediated.

 Taking steps to improve indoor air quality will make it easier to have a big sigh of relief at the end of the day.
 These steps will remove air pollutants that can cause an immune reaction and increase inflammation.
 Protecting your family’s respiratory health can help keep them breathing easy now and help their immune systems be ready for other unavoidable assaults.
+For information on how to order the Triad Aer air purification system featured in this article, or guidance on how to support your family’s respiratory health, reach out to one of our clinics.

 Dr. Jason Nobles talks about Asthma in this video: